graminou/autobackup/README.md

 ```

 launches the script at 12.30 PM every weekday of every month.

-For me:
+Running Debian Jessie, I have done it another way : I've added

 ```
-$ crontab -e
-@reboot /usr/bin/python3 /path/to/script/autobackup.py
+/usr/bin/python3 /path/to/script/autobackup.py
 ```

-launches the script each time I open a session on my debian.
+to the apps launched at boot.